alexwlchan/alexwlchan.net/src/_drafts/creating-a-safari-webarchive.md

 The script did run, but it only created an empty file.

 I did a little debugging, and I realised that my `WKWebView` was never actually loading the web page.
-I pointed it at a local web server, and I could see it wasn't fetching any data from the server.
+I pointed it at a local web server, and I could see it wasn't fetching any data.
 Hmm.

 [WKWebView]: https://developer.apple.com/documentation/webkit/wkwebview